arthrfrts/arthrfrts.github.io/_drafts/amizade.md

 > In the most stable friendships, people tend to stand up for each other in each other’s absence; trust and confide in each other; support each other emotionally; offer help if it’s required; try to make each other happy; and keep each other up-to-date on positive life developments.

+> The more hours you’ve put into this chaotic business of living, the more you crave a quieter, more nurturing third thing, I think.
+This needn’t mean dull.
+The friends I have now, who’ve come all this distance, who are part of my aging plan, include all kinds of joyous goofballs and originals.
+There’s loads of open country between enervation and intoxication.
+It’s just a matter of identifying where to pitch the tent.
+Finding that just-right patch of ground, you might even say, is half the trick to growing old.

 Essa, especialmente, traduz amizade como eu nunca antes consegui expressar.
 A ênfase é minha:

 > Laura Carstensen told me during our chat that good friends are for many people a key source of “unconditional positive regard,” a phrase I keep turning over and over in my mind.